This Day In Music: July 3

 July 3, 1949 ~ Guitarist, singer, producer John Verity born in London, UK ~ Member of Argent from 1974 through 1976, present on the albums Circus and Counterpoints.
 Following the band's disbandement Verity founded Phoenix with Bob Henrit and Jim Rodford.
 Subsequently worked with Charlie.
 Verity also produced Saxon's eponymous Saxon debut album released in 1979

-July 3, 1948 ~ Rock, swamp rock, blues rock guitarist, singer Paul Barrere born in Burbank, California, USA ~ Best known as a member of Little Feat, joining the band in 1972.
-Has written or co-written several of the band's songs, notably Feats Don't Fail Me Now.
-Has also worked with Taj Mahal, Jack Bruce, Valerie Carter, Helen Watson, Chico Hamilton, Eikichi Yazawa, and Greg Koch ~ Barrere passed away in 2019
+July 3, 1948 ~ Rock, swamp rock, blues rock guitarist, singer Paul Barrère born in Burbank, California, USA ~ Member of Little Feat, first appearing on Dixie Chicken, the band's third studio album issued in 1973.
+Barrère has written or co-written several of the band's songs, including One Love Stand, Let It Roll, and Feats Don't Fail Me Now, one of the band's best known.
+Barrère has also worked with Taj Mahal, Jack Bruce, Valerie Carter, Helen Watson, Chico Hamilton, Eikichi Yazawa, and Greg Koch ~ Barrère passed away in 2019

 July 3, 1947 ~ Anthony Topham, commonly known as blues, blues-rock guitarist Top Topham, born in Southall, UK ~ Original lead guitarist of the Yardbirds, replaced by Eric Clapton in 1963.
 Following his departure from the band Topham returned to art school, and has since worked mostly as interior designer and painter.
 Occasionally Topham has worked in the music industry, including with the likes of John Mayall, Peter Green, and Bill Morrissey ~ Topham passed away in 2023